Growth of Sobolev norms for unbounded perturbations of the Schr\"odinger equation on flat tori: Introduction

 We conclude this introduction by recalling that the problem of understanding the flow of energy to high frequency modes in time dependent linear equations has a long history and has been investigated mainly in the context of time periodic or quasiperiodic perturbations of harmonic or anharmonic quantum oscillators.
 We first mention the works \stimevecchie\ in which perturbations of 1-d oscillators were studied and estimates on the transfer of energy between low and high frequency modes were given.
-Then, in the works \cite{BG01,2, 1,3} the related problem of reducibility was studied in the 1-d case with unbounded perturbations.
-For the higher dimensional case only a few reducibility results are known.
-The first breakthrough result have been proved by Eliasson and Kuksin \cite{EK09}, in the case of the Schr\"odinger equation on $\T^d$ with a bounded analytic time-quasi periodic potential.
-In the case of unbounded potentials, we mention \cite{BGMR1, BLM19, M, GrebFeola} which are based on an approach similar to that of \growth\ and have in common the fact that the geography of the resonances is trivial in all the models considered.
+Then, in the works \cite{BG01,2, 1,3} the related problem of reducibility {for harmonic oscillators} was studied in the 1-d case with unbounded perturbations.
+For the higher dimensional case only a few reducibility results are known: the first breakthrough result has been proved by Eliasson and Kuksin \cite{EK09}, in the case of the Schr\"odinger equation on $\T^d$ with a bounded analytic time quasi-periodic potential; in the case of unbounded potentials, finally we mention \cite{BGMR1, BLM19, Mon17, M, GrebFeola,growth} (see also \cite{MaRo}) in which the strategy of proof is similar to ours, but the situation is much simpler, since the geography of the resonances is trivial in all the models considered therein.

-We also recall that in some cases logarithmic bounds on the growth of Sobolev norms have been obtained \cite{Bou2,wang08,fang}.
+We finally recall that in some cases logarithmic bounds on the growth of Sobolev norms have been obtained \cite{Bou2,wang08,fang}.
 We think that this kind of results can be obtained by developing the methods of the present paper and adding quantitative estimates for the analytic or Gevrey case.\\

-{\it Acknowledgments.} We warmly thank Alberto Maspero who convinced us to try to apply the methods of \cite{risonante} to the problem of growth of Sobolev norms in an unbounded context: his encouragement was what convinced us to tackle this problem and finally led to this paper.
+{\it Acknowledgments.} We warmly thank Alberto Maspero who convinced us to try to apply the methods of \cite{risonante} to the problem of growth of Sobolev norms in an unbounded context: his encouragement was what convinced us to tackle this problem and finally led to this paper. {We also thank Alberto Maspero and Massimiliano Berti for interesting discussions on the structure of the invariant blocks.}

 This work was partially supported by GNFM.